wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-powerautomate/includes/3-exercise-create-flow-call-pad.md

    ![Screenshot of Excel spreadsheet with headers added.](..\media\spreadsheet.png)

-1. In Power Automate Desktop, select **New Flow** and specify a flow name.
+1. In Power Automate for desktop, select **New Flow** and specify a flow name.

    ![Screenshot of the Build a flow dialog with the flow name set to Update time off spreadsheet.](..\media\pad-create-flow.png)